ioBroker/ioBroker.simple-api/README.md

 ```

 ### query
-If a data source (History, SQL) has been specified, the data from the specified data points are read out for the specified period.
+If a data source (History, SQL) is specified, data from the specified data points will be retrieved for the given period.

 `http://ip:8087/query/system.host.iobroker-dev.load,system.host.iobroker-dev.memHeapUsed/?prettyPrint&dateFrom=2019-06-08T01:00:00.000Z&dateTo=2019-06-08T01:00:10.000Z` =>